Volga–Don Canal: History

-370 AD, strongly suggests the route may have been notable enough to be fortified for more than two thousand years.
-The Sarkel fortress, on the near (left bank) of the lower Don, was the main control of this Volga trade route.
+370 AD, strongly suggests the route was sufficiently notable to be fortified for over two thousand years.
+The Sarkel fortress on the left bank of the lower Don was the main control of this Volga trade route.

 The Don–Volga portage got its name from its trade importance 1000 years ago.
+There were several attempts to build a canal to replace the portage after 1500, first by the Ottomans during the 16th century, then by the Russian Empire in the 17th and 18th centuries, and finally, more successfully, by the Soviet Union in the 20th.

 In 1569, the Ottoman Empire attempted to connect the Volga and Don rivers via a canal.
 The Ottomans wanted to create a maritime link to Central Asia (especially the cities of Bukhara, Khwarazm and Samarkand) to facilitate trade.
-Together with a proposed Suez canal, the Volga-Don canal would also allow Central Asian Muslims to perform pilgrimage to Mecca.
-According to most historians, the Ottomans managed to dig one-third of the canal, before work was abandoned due to adverse weather.
+Together with a proposed Suez Canal, the Volga–Don canal would also allow Central Asian Muslims to perform pilgrimage to Mecca.
+According to most historians, the Ottomans managed to dig one-third of the canal before work was abandoned because of adverse weather.
 Other historians argue that the Ottomans merely leveled the ground so they could haul ships between the two rivers.
 In the end, the Ottomans retreated from the area and Russia promised to respect trade and pilgrimage routes to Central Asia.